Terms & Conditions

 You cannot change a booking 2 months or less prior to your arrival date

-Under the current Covid restrictions, any new bookings made from 4th May 2020 for stays 1st July 20 to end of November 20 will be non refundable as below, but will have complete flexibility to move bookings at no charge for up to 18 months from the holiday start date and therefore not lose any money in case of changes to Covid restrictions. (only if a booking is moved to a more expensive time will any difference be due) As always, we strongly recommend bookings still get travel / cancellation insurance.
+If we are forced to be shut by government or the local authority because of Covid or similar bookings will be non refundable as below, but will have complete flexibility to move bookings at no charge for up to 18 months from the holiday start date and therefore not lose any money in case of changes to Covid restrictions. (only if a booking is moved to a more expensive time will any difference be due) As always, we strongly recommend bookings still get travel / cancellation insurance, in case of self isolation or illness whilst we are open and operating.

 Any cancellation or reduction of booking is non refundable (often we may have turned other bookings away due to your booking and depending on how close to the arrival date if a cancellation is made the tent would then remain empty).
 If the cancellation is made 12 weeks or more away from the arrival date monies are not refunded, we are more than happy for you to rearrange your booking to another time for an admin fee of £39 per booking.
 If you leave early from camp the days not taken are non refundable.
 For clarity, if you reduce your booking any deposit or balance paid for the cancelled accommodation cannot be put against the remaining accommodation.
 If cancellation is more than 12 weeks from the arrival date, it may be able to be used as a credit for another future booking, subject to the terms described above, or you should claim it on your travel insurance.